kimmo1019/Roundtrip/README.md

  3) The training loss curves were recorded at folder `graph/density_est_YYYYMMDD_HHMMSS_indep_gmm_x_dim=2_y_dim=2_alpha=10.0_beta=10.0`, which can be visualized using TensorBoard.

  Next, we want to visulize the estimated density on a 2D region.
-One can then run the following script
+One can then run the following script.

  ```shell
  CUDA_VISIBLE_DEVICES=0 python results_analyze.py --dx 2 --dy 2 --timestamp YYYYMMDD_HHMMSS --data indep_gmm --epoch epoch